 Call 415-636-7696 to book an appointment

-Dr. Priscilla Park, DPT, is a physical therapist and naturopath, who brings into her practice a wealth of knowledge with over 25 years of experience as a physical therapist and a passion for healing injuries and illnesses naturally.
+Dr. Priscilla Park, DPT, is a physical therapist and naturopath, who brings into her practice a wealth of knowledge with over 25 years of experience and passion for healing injuries and illnesses naturally.
 She is a founding member of the ODC's Healthy Dancer's Clinic, since its inception in 1999, and volunteers onsite for ODC/Dance Company, Garrett + Moultin Production performances, and ODC's Healthy Dancer Clinic.
-She was the Director for University of California Irvine's Dance Medicine clinic between 1997-1999, and has worked on Broadway shows in NYC, such as Lion King, 42nd Street, Aida, Hairspray, and more.
+She was the Director for University of California Irvine's Dance Medicine clinic between 1997-1999, and has worked on Broadway shows in NYC, including Lion King, 42nd Street, Aida, Hairspray, etc.